-Those hot and humid days around central Pennsylvania make all of us thankful for air conditioning.
+Those hot and humid days around central Pennsylvania and northern Maryland make all of us thankful for air conditioning.
 However, it’s the hottest and most humid days that seem to bring on the problems.
 How exactly does humidity affect how your air conditioner runs, and what can you do about it?

 The Basics of Humidity